uptane/uptane-standard/uptane-standard.md

 A repository's Root role SHALL be responsible for a Certificate Authority as defined in {{RFC3647}}.
 A repository's Root role SHALL produce and sign Root metadata as described in {{root_meta}}.
 A repository's Root role SHALL sign the public keys used to verify the metadata produced by the Timestamp, Snapshot, and Targets roles.
-A repository's Root role SHALL revoke keys for the other roles, in case of compromise.
+A repository's Root role SHALL revoke keys for the other roles if they are compromised.

 ### The Targets role {#targets_role}